rigaya/NVEnc/NVEncC_Options.en.md

 Specify input format for avhw / avsw reader.

 ### -f, --output-format &lt;string&gt;
+- For normal encode

   Specify output format for muxer.

   Since the output format is automatically determined by the output extension, it is usually not necessary to specify it, but you can force the output format with this option.

   Available formats can be checked with [--check-formats](#--check-formats).
 To output H.264 / HEVC as an Elementary Stream, specify "raw".

+- For raw output (Used with ```-c raw```)

+  Specify output format for raw frame.

+  - Parameters
+    - y4m (default)
+    - raw

 ### --video-track &lt;int&gt;
 Set video track to encode by resolution.
 Will be active when used with avhw/avsw reader.